rust-lang/book/nostarch/chapter06.md

 <!-- I will add wingdings here in libreoffice /Carol -->

-Here, we've defined a struct `IPAddr` that has two fields: a `kind` field that is of type `IpAddrKind` (the enum we defined previously), and an `address` field of type `String`.
+Here, we’ve defined a struct `IPAddr` that has two fields: a `kind` field that is of type `IpAddrKind` (the enum we defined previously), and an `address` field of type `String`.
 We have two instances of this struct.
 The first, `home`, has the value `IpAddrKind::V4` as its `kind`, with associated address